DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 That's it!
 We've successfully spun up a GPU instance, and run jobs remotely, from VSCode.

-You can now either start your own projects, or look at some of our more advanced tutorials to explore more of Atlas CE.
+You can now either start your own projects, or look at some of our more advanced tutorials to explore more of Atlas.

 ### Questions

-If you have any thoughts or feedback about setting up Atlas CE on AWS, we're always happy to help answer questions on our <a href="https://dessa-community.slack.com/join/shared_invite/enQtNzY5MTA3OTMxNTkwLWUyZDYzM2JmMDk0N2NjNjVhZDU5NTc1ODEzNzJjMzRlMDcyYmY3ODI1ZWMxYTQ3MzdmNjcyOTVhMzg2MjkwYmY" target="_blank">Dessa Community Slack</a>!
+If you have any thoughts or feedback about setting up Atlas on AWS, we're always happy to help answer questions on our <a href="https://dessa-community.slack.com/join/shared_invite/enQtNzY5MTA3OTMxNTkwLWUyZDYzM2JmMDk0N2NjNjVhZDU5NTc1ODEzNzJjMzRlMDcyYmY3ODI1ZWMxYTQ3MzdmNjcyOTVhMzg2MjkwYmY" target="_blank">Dessa's Community Slack</a>!